 One form of intervention could be to promote positive changes of host-associated microbiota, in ways analogous to the use of pre- and/or probiotics in humans (Singh et al. 2013) or inoculation of beneficial microbes in plant farming (Berruti et al. 2015; van der Heijden et al. 2015).
-In macroalgae, beneficial bacteria identified from healthy seaweed holobionts could be used as biological control agents and applied to diseased plantlets in order to suppress the growth of detrimental ones and/or to prevent disease outbreaks in aquaculture settings.
+In macroalgae, beneficial bacteria identified from healthy seaweed holobionts could be used as biological control agents and applied to diseased plantlets in order to suppress the growth of bacteria detrimental to the host and to prevent disease outbreaks in aquaculture settings.
 In addition to bacteria, these macroalgae frequently host endophytic fungi that may have protective functions for the algae (Porras-Alfaro and Bayman 2011; Vallet et al. 2018).
 Host-associated microbiota could also be manipulated to shape key phenotypes in cultured marine organisms.
 For example, specific bacteria associated with microalgae may enhance algal growth (Amin et al. 2009; Kazamia et al. 2012; Le Chevanton et al. 2013), increase lipid content (Cho et al. 2015), and participate in the bioprocessing of algal biomass (Lenneman et al. 2014).
-More recently, the active modification of the coral microbiota has even been advocated as a means to boost the resilience of the holobiont to climate change (van Oppen et al. 2015; Peixoto et al. 2017), an approach which would, however, bear a high risk of unanticipated and unintended ecological consequences.
+More recently, the active modification of the coral microbiota has even been advocated as a means to boost the resilience of the holobiont to climate change (van Oppen et al. 2015; Peixoto et al. 2017), an approach which would, however, bear a high risk of unanticipated and unintended side effects.

-Finally, one could implement holistic approaches in the framework of fish farms.
+Also, holistic approaches could be implemented in the framework of fish farms.
 Recent developments including integrated multi-trophic aquaculture, recirculating aquaculture, offshore aquaculture, species selection, and breeding increase yields and reduce the resource constraints and environmental impacts of intensive aquaculture (Klinger and Naylor 2012).
-However, the intensification of aquaculture often goes hand in hand with increased disease outbreaks both in industry and wild stocks.
-A holistic microbial management approach may provide an efficient solution to these latter problems (De Schryver and Vadstein 2014).
+However, the intensification of aquaculture often goes hand in hand with increased amounts of disease outbreaks both in industry and wild stocks.
+A holistic microbial management approach, e.g. by reducing the use of sterilization procedures and favoring the selection of healthy and stable microbiota consisting of slow-growing K-strategists, may provide an efficient solution to these latter problems, reducing the sensitivity of host to opportunistic pathogens (De Schryver and Vadstein 2014).

-Nevertheless, when considering their biotechnological potential, it should also be noted that marine microbiota are likely vulnerable to anthropogenic influences and that their deliberate engineering, introduction from exotic regions, or inadvertent perturbations may have profound, and yet entirely unknown, consequences for marine ecosystems.
+Nevertheless, when considering their biotechnological potential, it should also be noted that marine microbiota are likely vulnerable to anthropogenic influences and that their deliberate engineering, introduction from exotic regions (often hidden in their hosts), or inadvertent perturbations may have profound, and yet entirely unknown, consequences for marine ecosystems.
 Terrestrial environments provide numerous examples of unwanted plant expansions or ecosystem perturbations linked to microbiota (e.g. Dickie et al. 2017), and cases where holobionts manipulated by human resulted in pests (e.g. Clay and Holah 1999) call for a cautious and ecologically-informed evaluation of holobiont-based technologies in marine systems.

 Conclusions